cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.5.5v0.1
 Emails flagged by the above attachment protection controls SHALL NOT be kept in inbox.

 - _Rationale:_ Keeping emails flagged by attachment protection controls in the inbox could potentially expose users to malicious content.
-By ensuring such emails are not kept in the inbox, this risk can be reduced, enhancing the safety and integrity of user data and systems.
+Removing these emails from the inbox enhances the safety and integrity of user data and systems.
 - _Last modified:_ September 8, 2023
 - _Note:_ Agencies and Organizations can choose whether to send email to spam or quarantine.
 Applies to Policies 5.1 - 5.3.